By: Larry Kohn, Domestic Violence Lawyer Atlanta

-The same criminal conduct has taken place, but when the folks involved have a current or former DOMESTIC relationship, Georgia laws ramp up punishment and calls for a quick arrest of the perceived perpetrator to diffuse the potential deadly escalation.
-So, when a domestic violence crime is involved, new legal protections from a Judge like a “no contact” order or restraining order can quickly be obtained.
+The same criminal conduct has taken place, but when the folks involved have a current or former DOMESTIC relationship, Georgia laws ramp up punishment and call for a quick arrest of the perceived perpetrator to diffuse the potential deadly escalation.
+So, when a domestic violence crime is involved, new legal protections from a judge like a “no contact” order or restraining order can quickly be obtained.

 Most of the following types of actions can support an accusation, arrest, or indictment of a person being represented by a domestic abuse lawyer: